Cal-Rex/milestone-p1-ronin347-media/testing.md

  - In addition to the index page sample video, the portfolio also displays exmaples for work like this.
  - Site content is optimised for web, demonstrating products can be suitable for blogging.

-#### Based on the User Goals, this website needs to achieve the following:
+#### Based on the User Stories, this website needs to achieve the following:
 1. _"Demonstrate what this company does"_
  - the index page covers this with visual demonstration and introductory text in the body
  - the about page give more information on the company goal and the type of service provided